-Dance On Weekly Class
+Dance On Weekly Online Class

 Group of people seated in a line of chairs gracefully raising their hands in front of their face in unison.